Academic Profile

 Research Interests: humanitarianism, human rights, NGOs, globalisation, empire, imperialism, development, immigration and migration.

-He is currently researching international humanitarianism and human rights and the emergence of the modern aid and development sector which forms the subject of his forthcoming work Humanitariaism on Trial: How a global system of aid and development emerged through the end of empire (Oxford University Press).
-He has been given access to previously unseen archives of the United Nations and the International Red Cross.
-Part of this research has been published in his 2016 article on Nelson Mandela, Political Detention on Robben Island and the Apartheid in South Africa and his 2015 article entitled 'Humanitarian Principles put to the test: Challenges to humanitarian action during decolonisation', both published in the International Review of the Red Cross.
+He is currently researching international humanitarianism and human rights and the emergence of the modern aid and development sector which forms the subject of his forthcoming work Humanitarianism on Trial: How a global system of aid, development and human rights emerged through the end of empire (forthcoming, Oxford University Press).
+He has been given access to previously unseen archives of the United Nations, the International Red Cross, and several NGOs.
+Aspects of this research have been published in his 2016 article on Nelson Mandela, Political Detention on Robben Island and the Apartheid in South Africa and his 2015 article entitled 'Humanitarian Principles put to the test: Challenges to humanitarian action during decolonisation', both published in the International Review of the Red Cross.
 A further work, 'Unravelling the relationships between humanitarianism, human rights, and decolonisation: Time for a radical rethink?' has been published in Andrew's co-edited Oxford Handbook on the Ends of Empire (Oxford University Press, 2018).
-Andrew's current research closely alignes with a joint project, in partnership with Professor Sir Mike Aaronson, on International NGOs and the Long Humanitarian Century: Legacy, Legitimacy and Leading into the Future.
+Andrew's current research closely aligns with a joint project, in partnership with Professor Sir Mike Aaronson, on International NGOs and the Long Humanitarian Century: Legacy, Legitimacy and Leading into the Future, a project which ran until 2023, and subsequently with the Nuffield Humanitarian Forum, of which he and Professor Aaronson are the Co-Directors, and Baroness Valerie Amos and the Rt Hon Andrew Mitchell the Co-Chairs: The Nuffield Humanitarian Forum - Nuffield College Oxford University

 Another line of Andrew's research examines postcolonial Britain and immigration in the twentieth century.
 His research on First Generation Asian Migrants in Britain (2005) was funded by the Institute of Public Policy Research and led to invitations to speak at the Prime Minister's Strategy Unit and DCLG.
-More recently, Andrew was invited to present evidence to the Home Office as part of the Windrush Lessons Learned Review (2019).
+More recently, Andrew was invited to present evidence to the Home Office as part of the Windrush Lessons Learned Review (2019) and advised on the historical content of the review’s report.
+He is quoted prominently in the report saying if Windrush is a stain on our public life (which it very much is) it was one which was nevertheless “a long time in the making”.

-Andrew sits on the following strategic and editorial boards:
+Andrew currently or has previously sat on the following strategic, editorial and trustee boards:

 • Chair of Strategic Advisory Group, Institute of Commonwealth Studies, University of London